uai-ufmg/uai-ufmg.github.io/content/projects/researchAndDevelopment/r&d_LabUAI/GoDeep/_index.md

         url: "/projects/researchanddevelopment/knowmore/godeep/"

       text: |-
-        The Geoscience Oriented Deep Learning (GODeep) project, in partnership with Petrobras, seeks to improve deep machine learning models to solve geoscience problems.
-From a computational point of view, the project focuses on applying machine learning models to complex data such as images and time series.
-For geosciences, such models are useful in Oil exploration from seismic images, easy and well mining data.
+        The Geoscience Oriented Deep Learning (GoDeep) project, in partnership with Petrobras, seeks to improve deep machine learning models to solve geoscience problems.
+From a computational perspective, the project focuses on applying machine learning models to complex data, such as images and time series.
+For geosciences, such models are useful in oil exploration from seismic images, facies data and well mining.

         <!--Custom spacing-->
         <div class="mb-3"></div>